GO Student ID

 - These student cards, which feature a small bus icon, are not accepted as fare on GO Trains, but are considered valid student identification when traveling with a student-discount fare.
 Although DRT U-Passes are not valid for travel after the end of the school year, they can be used as GO Transit Student Identification to qualify for student fares during the summer months.
 Student cards from 2014-15 expire October 31, 2015.

-- Registered full-time students at these schools can use their school-issued student cards to purchase passes at the student discount rate for travel anywhere on the GO system.
+- Registered full-time students at these schools can use their school-issued student cards to load their PRESTO cards at the student discount rate for travel anywhere on the GO system.
 A separate GO Student ID card is no longer required.

 - To qualify for the discounted rate on GO travel, students must have a card from one of these three schools that indicates full-time status and that includes a small bus icon.

 George Brown College

-- Registered full-time George Brown College students can obtain their GO Student ID at the George Brown St. James campus.
+- Registered full-time George Brown College students can obtain their GO Student ID in person at the George Brown St. James campus from the Student Service Centre.
+To apply online log on to STU-VIEW at www.stuview.georgebrown.ca and select GO Transit Student ID Card Request.

 University of Guelph

-- Registered full-time students at Humber College can receive a GO validation sticker.
-The sticker will be adhered to their school-issued student card.
+- Registered full-time students at Humber College can obtain a GO validation sticker to adhere to their school-issued student ID card.
+To pick up your sticker, please visit the Registrar’s Office located on campus.

-- Registered full-time students at Mohawk College can receive a GO validation sticker.
+- Registered full-time students at Mohawk College can obtain a GO validation sticker to adhere to their school issued ID card.
+Please visit the Mohawk College Registrar’s Office to pick up your sticker.

-- Registered full-time students at Niagara University can receive a GO validation sticker.
+- Registered full-time students at Niagara University can obtain a GO validation sticker to adhere to their school issued student ID card.
+Please visit the Niagara University Registrar’s Office to pick up your sticker.

 - Registered full-time students at Sheridan College can obtain a GO validation sticker to adhere to their school-issued student card.
 Please visit the Instructional Technology Support Centre (ITSC) at your local Sheridan campus to pick up your sticker.